enmareynoso/GpaSystem/README.md

 **Important Note:** Ensure that the backend image is running correctly for the proper functioning of the application.

 And that's it! 🎉 You are now running the "GpaSystem" inside Docker containers on your machine.

+## Troubleshooting
+If you encounter the following error: ***Cannot connect to the Docker daemon at unix:/var/run/docker.sock.
+Is the docker daemon running?***
+**Check Docker Daemon Status:**

+Ensure that the Docker daemon is running on your system.
+You can check its status by running:

+`docker info`

+If the Docker daemon is not running, you will need to start it.
+The method to start Docker depends on your operating system.
+Here are some common ways to start it:

+-   **Linux:** Use the following command to start the Docker daemon:

+    `sudo systemctl start docker`

+-   **Windows:** Start Docker Desktop from the system tray or application menu.

+-   **macOS:** Start Docker Desktop from the applications.

+You can download docker desktop from here: [Docker desktop](https://www.docker.com/products/docker-desktop/)

 ## Resources